clarkevansteenderen/RADseq_cryophytum_crystallinum/README.md

 ### 🔵 2_align_and_stacks_refgenome.job FOR ASSEMBLY USING A REFERENCE GENOME

 This script differs from the denovo approach in that it aligns sample reads to a reference genome, sorts them, and then assembles the reads using Stacks' **ref_map.pl** function.
+This script creates an output folder called **refgenome_alignments/** and **refgenome_alignments/populations/** inside the SAMPLE_DIR.
+The **populations/** folder will contain a **populations.snps.vcf file** -> this is what you need for downstream SNP analyses.

-To run:
+Script parameters:

 ```
 SAMPLE_DIR = the path to the folder containing the demultiplexed samples that are ready to go (ready/ or ready/subsampled)